Team & Editorial Board

 Founder and Lead Editor

-Zainab is a PhD student in Policy Studies at Toronto Metropolitan University.
+Zainab is a SSHRC Fellow and PhD Candidate in Policy Studies at Toronto Metropolitan University.
+Her research examines the experiences of refugees with the Canadian legal system using an access to justice approach.
 She holds an MA in Global Governance from the Balsillie School of International Affairs, Waterloo.
 Zainab is a researcher on the project, Balancing Security and Human Rights: A Comparative Study of Immigration Detention and Border Controls, examining the impact of border security measures on the rights of irregular migrants.
 She also works on an international project, PROTECT, assessing the right to international refugee protection in Canada.
 She is a member of the IMISCOE Standing Committee Methodological Approaches and Tools in Migration Research at the Erasmus University Rotterdam, Netherlands and the International Public Policy Association (IPPA).

 Managing Editor, Labour Migration